 Abstract

 Symbiosis is a continuum of long-term interactions ranging from mutualism to parasitism, according to the balance between costs and benefits for the protagonists.
-The density of endosymbiont density is in both cases a key factor that determines both the transmission of symbiont and the host extended phenotype and is thus tightly regulated within hosts.
+The density of endosymbionts is, in both cases, a key factor that determines both the transmission of symbionts and the host extended phenotype, and is thus tightly regulated within hosts.
 However, the evolutionary and molecular mechanisms underlying bacterial density regulation are currently poorly understood.
 In this context, the symbiosis between the fruit fly and its intracellular bacteria Wolbachia (wMelPop strain) is particularly interesting to study.
-Although vertically-transmitted, the symbiont is pathogenic, and a positive correlation between virulence and wMelPop density is observed.
-In addition, the number of repeats of a bacterial genomic region -Octomom- varies between individuals, but most likely also within them, and is positively correlated to the Wolbachia density.
-Such genetic heterogeneity within the host could promote conflicts between partners by increasing within-host competition between symbiont genotypes through a process analogous to the tragedy of the common.
-To characterize the determinisms at play in the regulation of bacterial density, we first introgressed wMelPop in different genetic backgrounds of D. melanogaster.
-We found different density levels and Octomom copy numbers in each host lineage, suggesting a host influence on density regulation through Octomom copy number selection.
-To confirm this hypothesis, we performed new replicated introgressions on the two Drosophila populations that exhibited the most extreme density levels.
-However, we found no evidence of host influence on density regulation.
-Instead, we found instability in infection patterns across generations, which rather suggests an influence of drift.
-Moreover, using reciprocal crosses with the two extreme lineages, we confirmed the absence of host regulation on density levels and Octomom copy number, and a strong influence of drift.
+Although vertically transmitted, the symbiont is pathogenic, and a positive correlation between virulence and wMelPop density is observed.
+In addition, the number of repeats of a bacterial genomic region -Octomom- is positively correlated to Wolbachia density, underlying a potential genetic mechanism that controls bacterial density.
+Interestingly, the number of repeats varies between host individuals, but most likely also within them.
+Such genetic heterogeneity within the host could promote conflicts between bacteria themselves and with the host, notably by increasing within-host competition between symbiont genotypes through a process analogous to the tragedy of the commons.
+To characterize the determinisms at play in the regulation of bacterial density, we first introgressed wMelPop in different genetic backgrounds of D. melanogaster, and found different density levels and Octomom copy numbers in each host lineage.
+To determine whether such variations reflect a host genetic determinism on density regulation through Octomom copy number selection, we replicated the introgressions and performed reciprocal crosses on the two Drosophila populations with the most extreme density levels.
+In both experiments, we detected an absence of directionality in the patterns of infection, associated with a strong instability of these patterns across generations.
+Given that bacterial density was highly correlated with Octomom copy numbers in all experiments, these results rather suggest a strong influence of drift and a random increase in the frequency of certain bacterial variants.
 We then discuss how drift, both on the symbiont population during transmission and on the host population, could limit the efficiency of selection in such a symbiotic system, and the consequences of drift on the regulation of density and composition of bacterial populations.

 Keywords: Symbiosis, Wolbachia, Drosophila, density regulation, drift